Welcome to your Nursing Practice (Child) course

 Semester one activities

-Following the week of Welcome activities, we have a week dedicated to Foundations for Learning where we include sessions on reflective writing, referencing, creating presentations and an additional information from the supportive study skills and library team.
+Following the week of Welcome Activities, we have a week dedicated to Foundations for Learning where we include sessions on reflective writing, referencing, creating presentations and additional information from the supportive study skills and library team.

 Your first module begins on week 3 of the first semester and is focused on Professional, Legal and Ethical Considerations for nursing.
-This module runs for 5 weeks and then you begin your children and young people’s nursing practice module which includes your first taught sessions in our simmersive labs.
+This module focuses on essential values within nursing and includes sessions on developing understanding of the role of the Nursing and Midwifery Council.
+This module runs for 5 weeks and then you begin your first children and young people’s nursing practice module which includes your first taught sessions in our simmersive labs.
+It is during this module you will begin to develop the essential skills needed to become a children’s nurse.

 Pre-Learning